outcoldman/hackernews-personal-blogs/README.md

 Please do not add blogs directly to the list.opml file, as it is going to be overwritten.
 Instead, you can go to the original [HN thread](https://news.ycombinator.com/item?id=36575081) and add a comment with a link to the blog you want to add.

+As an alternative you can add your blog to [listx.opml][listx.opml] file.

 ### Don't see your blog in the list?